nobucshirai/zoom_audio_mod/README.md

 # zoom_audio_mod

-Speed up (x1.5) and concatenate Zoom audio files on Mac
+Speed up (x1.5), delete silent part longer than 2 sceconds, and concatenate Zoom audio files on Mac

 ## How to use